tango-j/h1702_2018_web_challenge_pyscript/README.md

 -User with id as 1 had a note with epoch 1528911533 was the flag for whoes ID was supposed to be retrived so that we could read the flag.

 Automating the retrival of ID with a python script executing a linear search instead of a binary search(much easier).

+Please note the First letter E was mannually found and hardcoded in the script for ease..